amisteromid/DynamicGT/README.md

 ## _**Training the model**_
 1. Zenodo link to clusters of MD and Aflow
-2. how to run build_dataset.py with arguments and make h5 file
+2. How to run build_dataset.py with arguments and make h5 file
 3. How to calculate the geo-dists for geoloss function
-4. Run the model
+4. Train the model

 ## _**Inference**_